jinghuazhao/physalia/README.md

 # physalia

 A template for a newly created repository.
-It was named while the Physalia course, [GWAS-course](https://github.com/jinghuazhao/GWAS-course), in preparation.
+It was named while the Physalia course, [GWAS-course](https://github.com/jinghuazhao/GWAS-course), was in preparation.

  **File** | **Description**
  -----|------------------------------------